Diopside

 Chrome diopside meaning and healing properties benefits

-A monoclinic pyroxene mineral with composition MgCaSi2O6.
-It forms complete solid solution series with hedenbergite (FeCaSi2O6) and augite, and partial solid solutions with orthopyroxene and pigeonite.
-It forms variably colored, but typically dull green crystals in the monoclinic prismatic class.
-It has a Mohs hardness of six and a specific gravity of 3.25 to 3.55.
+A monoclinic pyroxene mineral with the chemical composition of MgCaSi2O6, diopside forms a complete solid solution series with hedenbergite (FeCaSi2O6) and augite, as well as partial solutions with orthopyroxene and pigeonite.
+It typically exhibits dull green crystals in the monoclinic prismatic class, though the color can vary.
+It has a Mohs hardness of about 6 and a specific gravity ranging from 3.25 to 3.55.

-The crystal is found in ultramafic kimberlite and peridotite igneous rocks, and it rich augite is common in mafic rocks, such as olivine basalt and andesite.
-Also found in a variety of metamorphic rocks, such as in contact metamorphosed skarns developed from high silica dolomites.
-It is an important mineral in the Earth’s mantle and is common in peridotite xenoliths erupted in kimberlite and alkali basalt
+This stone is found in ultramafic kimberlite and peridotite igneous rocks, and iron-rich augite is common in mafic rocks such as olivine basalt and andesite.
+Diopside also occurs in a variety of metamorphic rocks, especially in contact metamorphosed skarns developed from high-silica dolomites.
+It is considered an important mineral in the Earth’s mantle and is commonly found in peridotite xenoliths that erupt in kimberlite and alkali basalt.
+Such xenoliths frequently provide insights into deeper geological processes, making diopside invaluable to geologists studying the Earth’s interior.

 Chrome diopside

-Occurrences are reported in Canada, South Africa, Russia, Brazil, and a wide variety of other locations.
-In the US, localities are described in the serpentinite belt in northern California, in kimberlite in the Colorado Wyoming State Line district, in kimberlite in the Iron Mountain district, Wyoming, in lamprophyre at Cedar Mountain in Wyoming, and in numerous anthills and outcrops of the Tertiary Bishop Conglomerate in the Green River Basin of Wyoming.
+Notable occurrences of this stone are reported in Canada, South Africa, Russia, Brazil, and numerous other locations worldwide.
+In the United States, localities include the serpentinite belt in northern California, kimberlite in the Colorado-Wyoming State Line district, kimberlite in the Iron Mountain district of Wyoming, lamprophyre at Cedar Mountain in Wyoming, and anthill outcrops in the Tertiary Bishop Conglomerate in the Green River Basin of Wyoming.

 Russian diopside